chee/macoscompose/README.md

 node .
 ```

+## notes

+merges with the current `DefaultKeyBinding.dict` if it exists, so it can be used
+as an extension of `osx-compose-key`, or in combination with other bindings and
+binding generators

 ## todo

 * add more entries to the example
+* add error handling
 * fill out the rest of the todo section